b-lukaszuk/BS_wJ_eng/contents/randomness.md

 ## Solution {#sec:randomness_solution}

-We start by definig a few global variables required by LCG as well a a way to set our `seed` to a desired value.
+We start by defining a few global variables required by LCG as well a a way to set our `seed` to a desired value.

 ```jl